-Another – and this is probably experienced globally – is that many organizations struggle to make ITIL initiatives work holistically.
+Another – and this is probably experienced globally – is that many organizations struggle to make ITIL initiatives work holistically – this needs to change in the future of ITSM.
 In these cases, the authority of the CIO is limited because each business unit has their own IT budget and each of these units prefer to go with their own way and are reluctant to adopt standardized procedures, processes, etc.

 Finally, starting small, getting a quick win, and then gradual expansion is a very important approach to delivering organizational change in Japan.

 It doesn’t matter where in the world you live and work, we’re all experiencing significant change – and it’s a globally-affecting change rather than a localized change.
 Why?
 Because in most industries, companies are doing business globally.
 And thus, there are few differences in the required aspects and speed of change.

 Digital transformation will increase the importance of ITSM.
 Enterprise ecosystems will be expanded as digital transformation evolves, which means that there will be more suppliers to be collaborated with and to be managed.
 Thus, key areas of focus for ITSM in the future will be areas such as business analytics and relationship management.

 The importance of knowledge management and CSI will increase too, with the utilization of information captured from service operation and service transition by service design or service strategy (via CSI) becoming more common.